The Ultimate Responsive Website Design Testing Checklist

-Your website’s responsiveness should be tested with a responsive design checker and regularly updated per your website design checklist.
+Your website’s responsiveness should be tested with a responsive design checker and regularly updated per your responsive design testing checklist.

 Use a navigation bar to direct visitors to certain parts of your site or specific pages.
 There are usually five or more buttons on a navigation bar.
 The menu bar must evolve with the device.
 No matter how much we tried to make the navigation bar smaller using the @media queries meta tag, it still wouldn’t be clickable on a mobile device.
 So, we’ve found that the “hamburger menu” works well on mobile devices.
 Because of its widespread use, users will actively seek it out if they have no choice.